superfashi/FakeGit/README.rst

     :alt: FakeGit Demo
     :align: center

-For example, the father of jQuery and the father of PHP is committing with a funny slogan, with my great respect and no offence for sure.

-Those are real commits and will be recognized by Github and almost any git hosting websites as a user of one, if such user exists.
+Those are real commits and will be recognized by Github and almost any git hosting websites as a user of one, if such a user exists.

 Installation
 ============